 - Try to choose a pellet with few or no artificial colors or flavors.

-- Finely grind some of the pellets and sprinkle over your bird's normal seeds or a favorite treat with the aim of getting the bird to taste the pellets.
+- Finely grind some of the pellets and sprinkle over your bird's normal seeds or a favorite treat to try to get the bird to taste the pellets.

 - Try moistening the pellets, perhaps with warm water.
 Remove any moistened pellets after a couple of hours due to the risk of spoilage.